Barack Obama: Family and personal life

 In June 1989, Obama met Michelle Robinson when he was employed at Sidley Austin.
 Robinson was assigned for three months as Obama's adviser at the firm, and she joined him at several group social functions but declined his initial requests to date.
 They began dating later that summer, became engaged in 1991, and were married on October 3, 1992.
 After suffering a miscarriage, Michelle underwent in vitro fertilization to conceive their children.
 The couple's first daughter, Malia Ann, was born in 1998, followed by a second daughter, Natasha ("Sasha"), in 2001.
 The Obama daughters attended the University of Chicago Laboratory Schools.
 When they moved to Washington, D.C., in January 2009, the girls started at the Sidwell Friends School.
 The Obamas had two Portuguese Water Dogs; the first, a male named Bo, was a gift from Senator Ted Kennedy.
 In 2013, Bo was joined by Sunny, a female.
-Bo died of cancer on May 8, 2021.
+Bo died of cancer on May 8, 2021, and Sunny died on September 15, 2026, although the cause of death is currently unknown.

 Obama is a supporter of the Chicago White Sox, and he threw out the first pitch at the 2005 ALCS when he was still a senator.
 In 2009, he threw out the ceremonial first pitch at the All-Star Game while wearing a White Sox jacket.
 He is also primarily a Chicago Bears football fan in the NFL, but in his childhood and adolescence was a fan of the Pittsburgh Steelers and rooted for them ahead of their victory in Super Bowl XLIII 12 days after he took office as president.
 In 2011, Obama invited the 1985 Chicago Bears to the White House; the team had not visited the White House after their Super Bowl win in 1986 due to the Space Shuttle Challenger disaster.
 He plays basketball, a sport he participated in as a member of his high school's varsity team, and he is left-handed.